Skip to main content

 November 6, at 11:30am EST

-WVU Peace Tree, outside Martin Hall, downtown WVU Campus*
+WVU Peace Tree, in the Gluck Theater, downtown WVU Campus*

 Guest of Honor: Kody Grant (Isleta Pueblo/Eastern Band of Cherokee Indians)